 Roman Bronze Herakles

-An ancient Roman large bronze statuette of nude youthful Herakles.
-He stands in contrapposto pose with one hand resting on his hip and the other arm holding the skin of the Nemean Lion.
+An ancient Roman large bronze statuette of nude youthful Herakles; standing in contrapposto pose with his right hand resting on his hip and the left arm holding the skin of the Nemean Lion.
 The statuette is perhaps a portrait of a ruler in the guise of the hero.

 Ca. 1st - 2nd century AD.